jparkk04/database-take-home/solution.md

 Note, including many nodes will be difficult since nodes start at random positions and it will be optimal to make those point to 0 for super large numbers.

 Results after making large numbers point to 0 (length 8):
-SUCCESS RATE:
+These results are from a code that had a bug, but fixing the bug gave lower results SUCCESS RATE:
   Initial:   79.5% (159/200)
   Optimized: 100.0% (200/200)